 - Pre-Asskicking One-Liner: At the start of Turntable Multiball:Batman: Shall we, Robin?Robin: Let's, Batman!

 - Score Multiplier: Plenty of these.
 Shot multipliers up to 6x that last for your entire ball, up to 3x playfield (previously 5x until 1.00) that - with the right minor villians - can last for an entire ball, or even the entire game, multiplied scoring per major villain level, a chance to add +1x on top of that at the start, and up to 5x on your active mode on top of that.
 Pinball Scoring is indeed prevalent, with 1 billion being considered merely a "good" game, and some of the highest known scores have broken 100 billion.
+The highest known score is over 6.8 trillion.

 - Holding in the left flipper and plunging hard activates the super skill shot, whereupon any major shot can be hit once to immediately qualify their respective arch villain mode.